DogeJonesIndustrial/blowfish/README.md

 npm install
 ```

-Don't forget to run the following after installation to build your glorious empire of verification:
+Don’t forget to run the following after installation to build your glorious empire of verification:

 ```bash
 npm run start